-Porcelain Dental Crowns Beverly Hills
+Porcelain Dental Crowns

 Porcelain crowns are one of the most popular options- for good reason!
-They are extremely strong and have a metal base covered with a tough porcelain material that perfectly matches your natural teeth for a flawless finish that you can be proud of.
+They are extremely strong and have a metal base covered with a tough porcelain material.
+Porcelain Crowns perfectly match your natural teeth for a flawless finish that you can be proud of.
 The crown covers the whole tooth right down to the gum line, so nobody needs to know that you have a crown.
 Porcelain dental crowns are especially effective for front teeth or replacing teeth that are missing from extraction or decay.
 Since these crowns are so tough, they are able to stand in for natural teeth that are no longer there.
 Your dentist will recommend a porcelain crown if you fit into one of the categories mentioned above.

-Ceramic is another really popular crown type for front teeth because it blends in so well with your natural teeth!
+Ceramic is another really popular crown type for front teeth.
+Because, it blends in so well with your natural teeth!
 Like porcelain dental crowns, nobody has to be the wiser if you have a ceramic dental crown.
 It is important to make sure you have your teeth whitened before getting one of these crowns, because ceramic will not whiten through usual teeth whitening methods.

-Gold Alloy Dental Crowns Beverly Hills
+Gold Alloy Crowns

 Gold was on a very popular choice for tooth crowns, because it is very hardy and does not damage the tooth itself.
 Unfortunately, gold alloy crowns stand out in the mouth of patients because they do not mimic the color of the tooth.
 Gold alloy crowns might be appropriate for back teeth but most people will want to avoid them on the front.

-Base Metal Alloy Los Angeles Dental Crowns
+Base Metal Alloy Dental Crowns

 Similar to gold alloy crowns, base metal alloy crowns are very strong and able to adhere well to teeth, but they do not mimic the look of natural teeth and tend to stand out, making them bad candidates for front tooth crowns.
 Your dentist might suggest base metal alloy crowns for your back teeth.